Top 10 events that should be in the EMS Olympics

 While the Olympic motto of "Faster, higher, stronger," has been in place since 1881, given the poor physical conditioning of myself and many of my EMS colleagues, if we ever had our own EMS Olympics, our motto might be Debilior.
 Tardius.
 Inferior.; "Slower, lower, weaker."

-Of course, given the problems the host city has had preparing for the 31st Olympiad, when the 2016 Summer Olympics kicks off August 5 in Rio, the organizers might have to add a few events, like the "Avoid the mugger 100-meter dash," or "raw sewage surfing."
+Of course, given the problems the host city had preparing for the 31st Olympiad, when the 2016 Summer Olympics kicked off in Rio, the organizers might have to add a few events, like the "Avoid the mugger 100-meter dash," or "raw sewage surfing."

 But as long as we’re thinking outside the box here, let’s consider a few alternate events where EMS athletes might have a decent chance of winning gold.
 Without further ado, I give you the events of the EMS Decathlon: